-The Organization's term loan payable has a variable interest rate based on bankers' acceptance rates plus a margin.
-As a result, the Organization is exposed to interest rate risk due to fluctuations in the bankers' acceptance rate.
+The Organization's term loan payable has a variable interest rate based on CORRA rates plus a margin.
+As a result, the Organization is exposed to interest rate risk due to fluctuations in the CORRA rate.
 The Organization entered into an interest swap in order to reduce the impact of fluctuating interest rates.

-The Organization's short-term investments consist of guaranteed investment certificates with interest rates ranging from 5.39% to 5.67% maturing within a year.
+The Organization's investments consist of guaranteed investment certificates and fixedincome bonds with interest rates ranging from 0.25% to 4.85% maturing from April 2025 to May 2035.